thorlorick/react_grade_insight/pastings.md

 # database connected
 so far it's working...i have a test teacher working and the upload is working.
 I need to make the table a component and then style it

+# MOVING ALONG NICELY!!!
+I've got the teacher login, student login and pages all set up with nice tables.
+I have a parent page idea, but not done yet.
+I need to change the navbar to NewGenericNavbar so that it's more like a component and we can get rid of the buttons on the teacher page and just make it nav links (but upload csv, download csv, logout)